icclab/cartographer_ros/docs/source/notes.rst

 + Localization mode is useful when extending a pre-made map (pass in a pre-made map as an argument and the robot will find itself on the map and continue to build it).
 + Tuning Cartographer is a pain though there are tools to evaluate SLAM.
 + IMU data is optional for 2D SLAM (used for TB3).
-+ Call the services finish_trajectory and write_state to save SLAM as a .pbstream file.
++ Call the services finish_trajectory and write_state to save SLAM as a .pbstream file
 + Occupancy grid node listen to submaps published by SLAM and builds a ROS occupancy_grid out of them and publishes the /map topic (expensive and slow though necessary because TurtleBot nav stack cannot deal with Cartographer's submaps directly).
 + There are hundreds of parameters that can be set in the configuration files (.lua files).
 Some are described in the Tuning section mentioned above.